btkrausen/hashicorp/terraform/Hands-On Labs/Section 04 - Understand Terraform Basics/02 - HashiCorp_Configuration_Language.md

 - Terraform Output Values Block
 - Terraform Modules Block

-We will be utilizing Terraform Provider, Terraform Resource, Data and Input Variables Blocks in this lab.
+We will be utilizing Terraform Provider, Terraform Resource, Data, and Input Variables Blocks in this lab.
 This course will go through each of these configuration blocks in more detail throughout the course.
 - Task 1: Connect to the Student Workstation
 - Task 2: Verify Terraform installation